-- 4. In case of any discrepancy or non-provision of information by the client, ISS shall seek necessary clarification from the applicant and activate the account only when the discrepancy is resolved or the deficiency is fulfilled.
-For e.g. Cases where names mentioned on the AOF (Account Opening Form) and that on the PAN Card, address proof or other documents submitted by the applicant do not match etc. - 5.
-Verify the customer's identity using reliable, independent source documents, data or information by following procedure: - (A) The PAN Card details should be verified with the name(s) appearing on the website of the Income Tax Department, http://incometaxindiaefiling.gov.in/challan/enter panforchallan.jsp?pAction=Post.
-In case the name(s) do not match or the PAN Card details are not present in the PAN Card database, ISS should seek necessary clarification from the applicant(s) and activate the account only when the discrepancy is resolved. - (B) ISS to refer the list of the person who have been debarred by SEBI, NSE & BSE on regular basis and ensure that no client's application is accepted if the name of such client falls in the list of debarred person maintained by ISS. - (C) Precaution shall be taken as far as possible before opening an account so as to ensure that the identity of the client does not match with any person having known criminal background banned in or is not any other whether in terms of criminal civil proceedings by manner, or any worldwide provided appropriate information enforcement agency available to identify a person based on PAN number/address/any other appropriate information is available to ISS from websites generally known for such purpose/information provided by SEBI/BSE/NSE. - (D) As per guidelines issued by SEBI/BSE/NSE.
-ISS shall put in place necessary procedures to determine existing/potential client whether their a politically exposed person (PEP) of foreign origin.
-Such procedures would additional from include seeking information clients, accessing publicly available information etc. as per guidance provided by SEBI/BSE/NSE. - 6.
-Precaution to be taken that no account is opened in a fictitious / benami name or on an anonymous basis. - 7.
-ISS shall categorize its clients into low, medium and high risk as per the categorization procedure adopted by ISS from time to time.
-Clients shall be categorized at the time of account opening with ISS based recommendation made by the Branch Manager/ Relationship Manager/ Sub-broker/ Authorized Person who introduces the client, information provided by the Client information available in public Clients of special category as stated in the SEBI circular will be closely monitored unless the client is found to be of low/ medium risk depending upon information about the client collected through KYC, etc.
+4. In case of any discrepancy or non-provision of information by the client, ISS shall seek necessary clarification from the applicant and activate the account only when the discrepancy is resolved or the deficiency is fulfilled.
+For e.g. Cases where names mentioned on the AOF (Account Opening Form) and that on the PAN Card, address proof or other documents submitted by the applicant do not match etc.

+5. Verify the customer's identity using reliable, independent source documents, data or information by following procedure:

+(A) The PAN Card details should be verified with the name(s) appearing on the website of the Income Tax Department, http://incometaxindiaefiling.gov.in/challan/enter panforchallan.jsp?pAction=Post.
+In case the name(s) do not match or the PAN Card details are not present in the PAN Card database, ISS should seek necessary clarification from the applicant(s) and activate the account only when the discrepancy is resolved.

+(B) ISS to refer the list of the person who have been debarred by SEBI, NSE & BSE on regular basis and ensure that no client's application is accepted if the name of such client falls in the list of debarred person maintained by ISS.

+(C) Precaution shall be taken as far as possible before opening an account so as to ensure that the identity of the client does not match with anv person having known criminal background or is not banned in anv other manner, whether in terms of criminal or civil proceedings by any information enforcement agency worldwide provided appropriate available is to identify a person based on PAN number/address/any other appropriate information is available to ISS from websites generally known for such purpose/information provided by SEBI/BSE/NSE.

+(D) As per guidelines issued by SEBI/BSE/NSE, ISS shall put in place necessary procedures to determine whether their existing/potential client is a politically exposed person (PEP) origin.
+Such procedures of foreign would additional information from include seeking clients. accessing publicly available information etc. as per guidance provided by SEBI/BSE/NSE.

+6. Precaution to be taken that no account is opened in a fictitious / benami name or on an anonymous basis.

+7. ISS shall categorize its clients into low, medium and high risk as per the Client categorization procedure adopted by ISS from time to time.
+Clients shall be categorized at the time of account opening with ISS based on recommendation made by the Branch Manager/ Relationship Manager/ Sub-broker/ Authorized Person who introduces the client, information provided by the Client public domain. in KYC. information available in etc. Clients of special category as stated in the SEBI circular will be closely monitored unless the client is found to be of low/ medium risk depending upon information about the client collected through KYC, etc.

-8. The applicant shall be required to disclose his / her financial status & occupation details as required by PMLA.
+8. The applicant shall be required to disclose his her financial status & / occupation details as required by PMLA.
 In case of Non Individual clients like, corporate, Trust, Partnership firms, etc. last 2 years balance sheet may be obtained.